Budapestby VisitCity Guides

 Historic bridge provides safe passage between Hungary and Slovakia for pedestrian travelers

-A full day of 8-10 hours including travel time from Budapest is recommended.
-This allows comfortable exploration of the Basilica, Castle Museum, Christian Museum, and a walk across the bridge to Slovakia without feeling rushed.
+A full day of 8-10 hours including travel time from Budapest is what we recommend.
+This gives you comfortable time to explore the Basilica, Castle Museum, Christian Museum, and walk across the bridge to Slovakia without feeling rushed.

 Absolutely!
-The 400-step climb rewards visitors with spectacular panoramic views over Esztergom, the Danube Bend, and Slovakia.
-It's considered a highlight by most visitors and offers unparalleled photo opportunities.
+The 400-step climb gives you amazing panoramic views over Esztergom, the Danube Bend, and Slovakia.
+Most visitors consider it a highlight and the photo opportunities are incredible.

-A strict dress code requires shoulders and knees to be covered.
+There's a strict dress code that requires shoulders and knees to be covered.
 No sleeveless tops, short shorts, or mini-skirts are allowed.
-This shows respect for the sacred nature of Hungary's most important religious site.
+This shows respect for Hungary's most important religious site.

-While possible by car or organized tour, visiting Esztergom with Visegrád or Szentendre requires careful planning and early starts.
-For a relaxed, in-depth experience of Esztergom's unique offerings, dedicating the full day to this historic city is preferred.
+While it's possible by car or organized tour, visiting Esztergom with Visegrád or Szentendre requires careful planning and early starts.
+For a relaxed, in-depth experience of what Esztergom has to offer, we prefer dedicating the full day to this historic city.

-Accessibility varies significantly.
+Accessibility varies quite a bit.
 The Basilica has elevator access to some areas but not the Crypt or Dome.
-The Castle Museum is largely not barrier-free due to its historic nature.
+The Castle Museum is mostly not barrier-free because of its historic nature.
 Contact attractions directly for current accessibility information and assistance options.